 VAIL HIGH SCHOOL COURSES

 The Vail High School curriculum is designed to provide students with challenging college preparatory experiences in a nurturing and supportive environment.
 The VHS curriculum is designed to prepare each student for a rigorous college experience and to provide opportunities for college level work and college credit.
 Course offerings are subject to change based on course enrollment.
-All Students are REQUIRED to pass 2 AP or Honors Courses to GRADUATE.
+All Students are REQUIRED to pass 2 credits of Honors, Dual Enrollment, or Advanced Placement (AP) Courses to GRADUATE.

 Vail High School requires four credits for graduation.
-Students will utilize the writing process and 6 traits of writing in preparation for successful communication and the AzMERIT test.
+Students will utilize the writing process and 6 traits of writing in preparation for successful communication and the AzM2 test.

 English 9 Grade 9 One Credit